teltek/PumukitYoutubeBundle/Resources/doc/ConfigurationGuide.md

 ===================

 <<<<<<< HEAD
-*This page is updated to the PuMuKIT2-youtube-bundle master and to the PuMuKIT 2.1.0*
+*This page is updated to the PumukitYoutubeBundle master and to the PuMuKIT 2.1.0 or higher*
 =======
 *To use Youtube 2.0.x you should have PuMuKIT 2.4.x or greater*
 >>>>>>> 2.0.x